George Grauel Faculty Fellowship

 CATEGORIES AND PROCESS:

-The Committee on Research and Service will accept proposals for two different types of projects, with separate funding for the two categories provided by the Provost and Academic Vice President's Office.
+The Committee on Research, Service, and Faculty Development will accept proposals for two different types of projects, with separate funding for the two categories provided by the Provost and Academic Vice President's Office.
 The Vice Provost for Academic Affairs serves as the ex officio Chair of the Committee.
 In making its decision, the Committee may take into account how often and how recently an applicant has been funded by University fellowships.
 All things being equal, the Committee may give preference to faculty who have not yet received any award or to those who have not recently received an award.
 Faculty (especially those applying for the first time) are strongly encouraged to discuss their application with a Committee member prior to submission.
 The two categories of proposals are:

 - Projects that are primarily research-oriented (Category A Fellowships).
 For purposes of evaluating Grauel Faculty Fellowship applications, research refers to the scholarship of discovery and/or application, creative works, and artistic endeavors.
 The work should result in significant scholarly contribution appropriate to the discipline, such as a refereed conference paper or poster; a publication such as a book, monograph, short story, or refereed journal article; or an artistic performance.